 A chance to observe the considerable efforts being made to support children and families in the impoverished and earthquake-stricken land of Haiti will be available to Ferris State University students, following the Spring 2017 semester.

-College of Arts and Sciences Assistant professor of Social Work Rita Walters plans to lead a 10-day tour for up to 12 students, welcoming upperclassmen from Health Sciences, Education, Social Work and Criminal Justice programs at the university.
+College of Arts, Sciences and Education Assistant professor of Social Work Rita Walters plans to lead a 10-day tour for up to 12 students, welcoming upperclassmen from Health Sciences, Education, Social Work and Criminal Justice programs at the university.
 Walters made an exploratory visit, in late October, by traveling to the Haitian capital of Port-Au-Prince, as well as the smaller communities of Belladere and Jacmel.
 Her visit was supported by a stipend from Ferris’ Diversity and Inclusion Office.

 “We will go to historical landmarks, like the ruins of a cathedral devastated in the